KxSystems/cookbook/r/rserver/README.md

 Copy  DLLs(w32/rserver.dll and %R_HOME%\bin\i386\*.dll for 32 bit and w64/rserver.dll and %R_HOME%\bin\x64\*.dll for 64 bit) to QHOME/w32 or w64 respectively.
 Copy rinit.q and rtest.q to %QHOME%

+When using 32bit or 64bit R make sure you have appropriate R version in your path.

 Calling R
 ---------